cloud-assess/devise_security_extension_lrn/README.md

 ```ruby
 rails generate easy_captcha:install
 ```
-3. Enable captcha - see "Configuration" of Devise Security Extension above.
+3. Enable captcha - see "Configuration" of Devise Security above.
 4. Add the captcha in the generated devise views for each controller you have activated
 ```erb
 <p><%= captcha_tag %></p>